EdmundLeex/scraper/README.md

 # Web Scraper
-This scraper uses Casperjs and Phantomjs.
+This is a proriotory scrapper to scrap CBInsight.
+It uses Casperjs and Phantomjs.

 ## Preliminary
 Please install Phantomjs 1.x and Casperjs ~> 1.1